-▼Child-Restraint System Installation Procedure (Rear Outboard Seats)
+▼LATCH Child-Restraint System Installation Procedure (Second-Row Seats Only)

-- 1. Make sure the seatback is securely latched by pushing it back until it is fully locked. - 2.
-Expand the area between the seat bottom and the seatback slightly to verify the locations of the LATCH lower anchors
+- 1. Slide the second-row seat as far back as possible. - Make sure the seatback is securely latched by pushing it back until it is fully locked. - 3.
+Expand the area between the seat bottom and the seatback slightly to verify the locations of the LATCH lower anchors.